ismaell/xen-tools/README.markdown

 some RPM-based distributions.
 On the Dom0 side all current Xen supporting distributions should work.

-However, currently only Debian and Ubuntu releases are tested and known to work reliably, i.e.:
+The Folloing  releases are tested and known to work reliably  aka "Supported" :

 ### Debian